-I hope you will enjoy these five little gems around Baraque de Fraiture.
-I think it's a wonderful place for a road trip or little day trips.
+Your local tour guide, Emeline, has put together five little gems around Baraque de Fraiture.
+It's a wonderful place for a road trip or little day trips.
 If you are in the area you can also stop to enjoy the view over the ski slopes of Belgium.

 Plateau des Tailles

 Baraque de Fraiture is the second highest point of Belgium with an altitude of 652m making this the central landmark for the Plateau des Tailles.
 The Plateau is a natural reserve covering the Natural Park of the Two Ourthes, the Amblèves rivers, and different forests.

 My favorite walk here is the “walk of the Fagne Sacrawe'' with multiple boards giving you information on the fauna and flora of the region.
 The path goes through forests, villages, and Fagnes but the best part is the one on the little wooden bridges.
 This easy hike of 6 km is for everyone and kids will love it!

 Barrage de Nisramont